 University of Hawaii at Manoa, HI.
 PhD.
 English, 1997.

 Originally from the small town of Arlington, Minnesota, Anne has traveled extensively in Asia to countries such as Malaysia, Thailand, Taiwan, China, and Singapore.
+She has also traveled to Turkey, Ireland, Montserrat, England, Jamaica, Puerto Rico, and Mexico, and is hoping to visit Japan and Russia in the near future.
 After graduating from college, Anne served as a Peace Corps volunteer for two years in The Philippines, where she met her husband, Mark Rice.
-In 2007, along with her husband and children, Anne lived in Vietnam where she wrote a memoir while on sabbatical leave.
-She has also lived in various states such as Idaho, Washington, Ohio, and Hawaii; in 1997, she moved to Brockport, New York, where she currently lives with her husband, Mark Rice, and her two children, Hudson and Lily.
-From her front porch, Anne can watch boat traffic pass slowly along the Erie Canal; she is a happy transplant to the area..
+In 2007, along with her husband and children, Anne lived in Vietnam where she worked on a memoir while on sabbatical leave.
+She has also lived in Idaho, where she managed a resort, and Hawaii, where she received her PhD.
+In 1997, she moved to Brockport, New York, where she currently lives with her husband, Mark Rice, and her two children, Hudson and Lily.
+From her front porch, Anne can watch boat traffic pass along the Erie Canal; she is a happy transplant to the area, but always misses Minnesota and still considers it home.

-Anne’s short story collection, Super America, won The 2006 Flannery O’Connor Award for Short Fiction; it was also selected as a New York Times Editor's Choice.
-Anne has also published a book of short stories, The Price of Eggs (Coffeehouse Press, 1992), as well as short fiction and nonfiction in places such as The Kenyon Review, Prairie Schooner, New Letters, Passages North, Black Warrior Review, Alaska Quarterly Review, Quarterly West, Five Points and many others.
+Anne Panning's novel, Butter, was published by Switchgrass Books in 2012.
+She has published two short story collections: The Price of Eggs and Super America, which won The 2006 Flannery O’Connor Award for Short Fiction and was selected as a New York Times Editor's Choice.
+Anne has also published short fiction and nonfiction in places such as The Kenyon Review, Prairie Schooner, New Letters, Passages North, Black Warrior Review, Alaska Quarterly Review, Quarterly West, Five Points, The Greensboro Review, The Hawaii Review, Newsweek International, Kalliope, West Branch, Phoebe,, Fourth Genre and many others.
 Four of her essays have been listed as Notable in The Best American Essays series.